unforgitables/Zibzoo/README.md

  npm install
  npm start
 ```
-Once you have finished that you will to obtain your won api keys.
+Once you have finished that you will to obtain your own api keys.

 # Choice of Technologies
 - Angular